andela-ooshodi/django-bucketlist-application/README.md

 2. Install all the necessary requirements by running `pip install -r requirements.txt` within the virtual environment.
 3. Configure your database configurations in a development.py and save in the settings folder
 4. Create a .env.yml to hold all your environment variables, like your secret key, save in the same level as your README.md file (sample shown below)
-5. Run 'bower install' to install all front end dependencies.
+5. Run `bower install` to install all front end dependencies.
 Please ensure you are on the same level with .bowerrc when you run this command
 6. Run `python manage.py collectstatic` to copy all your static files into the staticfiles directory
 7. Run `python manage.py makemigrations` and `python manage.py migrate` to create the necessary tables and everything required to run the application.
 7. Run `python manage.py runserver` to run the app.